 The manufacture of buildings, structures, engines, durable goods, and the like relies on metal fabrication.
 It involves the shaping of raw metal materials into components and parts for subassemblies or complete assemblies.
 A fabrication process shapes a metal sheet into a custom part by either selectively removing material from the sheet or deforming the material to the desired shape.
 It can then be processed or assembled to produce a final product.

 Fabrication standards of production and higher quality are achieved with computer-aided designs (CAD) that are programmed using computer numerical control (CNC) machines operated by skilled operators and craftsmen or women.
 Automated technologies ensure consistent, precision fabrication of products.

 Fabrication workshops today operate out of large modern 80,000 square foot facilities.
 Inside, a complete range of fabrication and finishing services are provided for manufacturers and companies.
 Custom and precision fabrication techniques are performed.
-Depending on the production needs, material is cut, rolled, bent, sheared, and forged.
+Depending on the production needs, the material is cut, rolled, bent, sheared, and forged.
 It can be prepared for laser cutting and punching, braking, galvanizing, welding (Stick, MIG, TIG, Spot or Stud), press forming, painting, powder coating, stamping, and riveting for assembling, sub-contract manufacturing, prototyping, machine design, and technical drawing.